lpbaril/codebase-audit/README.md

 For questions about using this framework:
 1. Check existing documentation
-2. Open a GitHub issue
-3. Consult security professionals for critical findings
+2. Consult security professionals for critical findings

 ---